European Super League: Why are Bayern Munich and Borussia Dortmund not in it? | DW | 19.04.2021

 "In particular, it would be irresponsible to irreparably damage the national leagues of European professional football in this way.
 I therefore support the joint decision of UEFA and the national leagues of England, Spain and Italy."

-While Germany's big two have not yet committed to the ESL, neither have they distanced themselves from it, and with those three spots still open, there are reports that Bayern, Dortmund and PSG will sign on the dotted line as early as this week.
+While Germany's big two have not yet committed to the ESL, only Dortmund have officially distanced themselves from it, for now at least.
+With those three spots still open, and potentially five more in the future, the possibility of joining remains.

 Monday brings a meeting of UEFA's Executive Committee, with the future of the men's and women's Champions League high on the agenda as well as plans for Euro 2020.